build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ![Setting up a CodeCatalyst Space, Project, Repo,  Environment inside AWS account](images/cc_create_components.png)

 #### <b>Space </b>
 Lets start with our CodeCatalyst Space.
-A space represents you, your company, department or group and your development teams can manage projects inside it.
+A space represents you, your company, your department, or your group.
+Your development teams can manage projects inside it.

-Create a new space by clicking on `Create Space` on the [CodeCatalyst Dashboard](https://codecatalyst.aws), add a name(we will use `CloudFormation CodeCatalyst`), add the AWS Account ID to link for billing.
+Create a new space by clicking on `Create Space` on the [CodeCatalyst Dashboard](https://codecatalyst.aws), add a name (we will use `CloudFormation CodeCatalyst`), and add the AWS Account ID to link for billing.
 Follow the prompts to link your AWS Account with CodeCatalyst.

-Please note, `012345678901` is a placeholder, replace it with your own account ID.
+Please note, `012345678901` is a placeholder; replace it with your own account ID.
 You can find your account ID in the top right of your AWS Console.
-Before you can create the space, follow the `Verify in the AWS console` link and complete the verification!
+Before you can create the space, follow the `Verify in the AWS console` link and complete the verification.
 You should get green tick to proceed!

-At the time of writing this blog, CodeCatalyst is in public preview, and only one region is currently supported.
+(At the time this writing, CodeCatalyst is in public preview, and only one region is currently supported.)

 ![CodeCatalyst Create Space dialog](images/cc_create_space.png)
 </br>

-Once the space is created, goto the `AWS Accounts` tab, click on your account ID and then click on `Manage roles from the AWS Management Console`.
+Once the space is created, go to the `AWS Accounts` tab, click on your account ID, and then click on `Manage roles from the AWS Management Console`.

 This will open a new browser tab to `Add IAM role to Amazon CodeCatalyst space`.
-In the dialog, select option `Add an existing role you have created in IAM` and select the `main_branch_IAM_role` from the dropdown.
+In the dialog, select the option `Add an existing role you have created in IAM` and select the `main_branch_IAM_role` from the dropdown.
 Click `Add role`.
-Follow same steps for the `pr_branch_IAM_role`.
+Follow the same steps for the `pr_branch_IAM_role`.

 ![Console Add IAM role to Amazon CodeCatalyst space dialog](images/console_add_iam_role_to_codecatalyst.png)

 #### <b>Project </b>
 Next, we create a new Project inside the space.
 We can have multiple projects inside a space.

-To create a project click on the `Create Project` button, select `Start from scratch`, and give your project a name - we will use `ThreeTierApp`
+To create a project click on the `Create Project` button, select `Start from scratch`, and give your project a name - we will use `ThreeTierApp`.

 ![CodeCatalyst Create Project dialog](images/cc_create_project.png)
 </br>

 #### <b>Repository</b>
-Now we create a new repository for our code - in our case the CloudFormation template and other resources.
-Click `Code` in the left-side navigation menu, then select `Source repositories`, `Add repository` and choose `Create repository`.
+Now we'll create a new repository for our code - in our case the CloudFormation template and other resources.
+Click `Code` in the left-side navigation menu, then select `Source repositories`, `Add repository`, and choose `Create repository`.
 Set a repository name ( we will use `3-tier-app` in this tutorial), add a description and `none` for the .gitignore file :

 ![CodeCatalyst Create Repository dialog](images/cc_create_repository.png)
 </br>